This post explores the best full-swing training aids to improve a golfer’s driver, woods, hybrid, and iron play.

-The object of the Smart Ball training is for golfers to work up to full swings without “dropping” the ball.
-At first, this training can feel awkward, but over time it becomes natural and, so does a connected swing.
+The Smart Ball training aims for golfers to work up to full swings without “dropping” the ball.
+At first, this training can feel awkward, but over time, it becomes natural, and so does a connected swing.

-The Smart Ball training aid is much more convenient to use than other connectivity training aids that either make you put on a constraining sweater or secure a golfer’s forearms together.
-A golfer just slips the Smart Ball lanyard over his neck and places the ball between his arms and is good to go.
-When the golfer is done, the lanyard just slips off.
+The Smart Ball training aid is much more convenient than other connectivity training aids that either make you put on a constraining sweater or secure a golfer’s forearms together.
+A golfer slips the Smart Ball lanyard over his neck, places the ball between his arms, and is good to go.
+When the golfer is done, the lanyard slips off.
 Easy on.
 Easy off.
 Big, positive impact on a golf swing.

 Best Full Swing Training Aids: Golf Impact Bag

-In a perfect world, when a golfer wants to hit a straight shot, the clubface should be perpendicular to the path, and the path of the club should be straight down the intended line.
-While it is easy to understand, it is hard to practice zero path and face angle without the use of a $20,000 Trackman.
+In a perfect world, when a golfer wants to hit a straight shot, the clubface should be perpendicular to the path, and the club’s path should be straight down the intended line.
+While it is easy to understand, it is hard to practice path and face angle without using a $20,000 Trackman.

 An SKLZ Smash Bag Impact Trainer can help a golfer physically feel whether he is hitting the impact area square or whether the swing is hitting the Smash Bag with the heel or the toe of the golf club first.

 The SKLZ Smash Bag Impact Trainer gives immediate feedback and teaches golfers the correct position and feel for that moment of impact.
-With repetition, a golfer can then take this proper swing and impact position to the range to hit live balls and then onto the golf course.
+With repetition, a golfer can take this proper swing and impact position to the range to hit live balls and then onto the golf course.

 Best Full Swing Training Aids: Golf Grip Training Aid